solliancenet/sentinel-defender-workshop-400/day-01/lab02-azure-defender-rest-api.md

 4. Select **Export->Export to Power BI (M Query)**
 5. Open the downloaded file
-6. Follow in the instructions in the downloaded file to run the analytics query
+6. In the **wssecuritySUFFIX-paw1** virtual machine, follow the instructions in the downloaded file to run the analytics query

 ### Task 2: Export All Microsoft Defender for Cloud data with Power BI